mementum/cpp17-iterating-problems/src/en/0020-input-and-output.md

 ## Checking the Nature of the Iterators

-Stopping here would go against the goal of our quest, i.e.: learning, learning more, learning even mor, be better and write better code.
+Stopping here would go against the goal of our quest, i.e.: learning, learning more, learning even more, be better and write better code.
 Let us therefore carry on by adding some checking for our template parameters with *SFINAE*.

 When I first heard about *SFINAE* I had to make sure I was getting it right: *"Substitution Failure Is Not An Error"*.
 Because once I managed to wrap my head around it, I thought that *SFIAFWAD* would have been a better acronym: *"Substitution Failure Is A Feature Working As Designed"*.
 No matter in which industry you have worked, it is quite often that an error is deemed to be a feature and tagged with the label, "it works as designed".
 It is anyhow highly unlikely that my proposal would have probably made the cut for the naming.